microsoft/ai-developer/Dotnet/challenges/Challenge-05.md

 * NOT available to OpenAI.
 * NOT used to improve OpenAI models.
 * NOT used to improve any Microsoft or 3rd party products or services.
-* NOT used for automatically improving Azure OpenAI models for your use in your resource (The models are stateless, unless you explicitly fine-tune models with your training data).
+* NOT used for automatically improving Azure AI Foundry models for your use in your resource (The models are stateless, unless you explicitly fine-tune models with your training data).

-> Your fine-tuned Azure OpenAI models are available exclusively for your use.
+> Your fine-tuned Azure AI Foundry models are available exclusively for your use.
-The Azure OpenAI Service is fully controlled by Microsoft; Microsoft hosts the OpenAI models in Microsoft’s Azure environment and the Service does NOT interact with any services operated by OpenAI (e.g. ChatGPT, or the OpenAI API).
+The Azure AI Foundry Service is fully controlled by Microsoft; Microsoft hosts the OpenAI models in Microsoft’s Azure environment and the Service does NOT interact with any services operated by OpenAI (e.g. ChatGPT, or the OpenAI API).

-For more information on Data, privacy, and security for Azure OpenAI Service visit this [Link](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy)
+For more information on Data, privacy, and security for Azure AI Foundry Service visit this [Link](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy)

 ### Embeddings in AI